 You may also find that for liberal arts colleges, you will have to respond to more creative supplemental essay prompts.
 For research colleges, you may have to discuss your current interests and how you hope to grow them.
 Special interest colleges often have prompts that ask you to demonstrate your passion and commitment to their special interest.

 Regardless, the application processes for liberal arts colleges, research colleges, and special interest colleges tend to be more intense than for vocational schools and community colleges.

 After reading this blog post, I hope you were able to gain a starting point for your further exploration.
 Our advisors are also here to help you figure out which college type is best for you and to guide you as you create a school list.
 Whichever college type you end up choosing, you can rest assured that you will gain a solid education that can help launch your future career.

-This informational essay on dual enrollment was written by Rashmi Bharadwaj, Vanderbilt ‘21.
+This guide on selecting the right college was written by Rashmi Bharadwaj, Vanderbilt ‘21.
 If you want to get help with your college applications from Rashmi or other CollegeAdvisor.com Admissions Experts, register with CollegeAdvisor.com today.